 - Major area courses require a grade of "C" or better for graduation.
-Major area courses are all MLT prefix classes, BIO 163, and CHM 130 &130A. - The profession of Medical Laboratory Technology is 50% knowledge and 50% skill.
+Major area courses are all MLT prefix classes and CHM 130 &130A. - The profession of Medical Laboratory Technology is 50% knowledge and 50% skill.
 Every MLT course consists of a Class / Lecture component to provide the knowledge, and a Practice / Lab component to develop the essential clinical laboratory skills.
 Final grades will be calculated based on grades from both components.
 Students MUST have a "C" average or better in BOTH the CLASS and LAB COMPONENTS in order to pass the course. - MLT Courses consisting of a significant lab component will incorporate a "Pass/Fail" Final Lab Practical.
 These courses are selected based upon the impact to patient care that these skills will affect.
-A pre-established minimum score must be achieved on this practical in order to successfully complete the course, regardless of the student's class average prior to the practical. - At the beginning of the semester the instructor will explain to students the course specific evaluation and grading policy and address any questions relating to the specifics of that class.
+A pre-established minimum score must be achieved on this practical in order to successfully complete the course, regardless of the student's class average prior to the practical. - At the beginning of the semester the instructor will explain to students the course specific evaluation and grading policy and address any questions relating to the specifics of that class. - There are specific courses that in addition to the 77 required in each of the components, will require a mandatory minimum Final Grade.
+(MLT 127 is one of the courses, it requires a minimum of an 80 on the final and final practical).
+This ensures that students leave the course with the information needed to succeed in the program and career.